About Sharing Hope…

 Welcome African American communities to NAMI education and support programs.

-A 60-minute interactive presentation focusing primarily on experiences of the presentation team with personal connects to mental health issues and a discussion-based activity with a companion booklet, A family Guide to Mental Health: What You Need to Know
+A 60-minute interactive presentation focusing primarily on experiences of the presentation team with personal connects to mental health issues and a discussion-based activity with a companion booklet, Sharing Hope: An African American Guide to Mental Health

 Checklists, practice sheets and other helpful materials included to assist the individuals working with this initiative.